pui4/SDYA/README.md

 ## INSTALLATION
 Execute the following comands in Konsole.

-NOTE: Some of these commands require sudo so change yur password first if you haven't already
+NOTE: Some of these commands require sudo so change your password first if you haven't already
 ```
 git clone https://github.com/Precious13ui/SDYA.git /home/deck/Downloads/SDYA
 ```